BearyNatural/ObsidianVault/Swinburne Assessment/SAA/Assessment 1.md

 o   Must not run on a server (i.e. serverless) as the company wants to reduce their operating costs.
 [
-Amazon Simple Storage Service (S3) would satisfy the requirements for Website #1 - public website, as it is an object storage built to store and retrieve any amount of data from anywhere, which is perfect for a static website.
+Amazon Simple Storage Service (S3) would satisfy the requirements for Public web server, as it is an object storage, built to store and retrieve any amount of data from anywhere, which is perfect for a static website.
 It is a simple storage service that offers industry leading durability, availablility, preformance, security and virtually unlimited scalability at very low costs.
 It is also a serverless application that is a regional service, therefore if an availability zone were to go down, it would be unaffected.
-S3 has features such as object versioning and object lock, which prevents an object version from being deleted or overwritten for a fixed amount of time or indefinitely, depending on your retention policies. https://aws.amazon.com/s3/]
+S3 has features such as object versioning and object lock, which prevents an object version from being deleted or overwritten for a fixed amount of time or indefinitely, depending on your retention policies.
+Utilisation of limited bucket policies will ensure security of your objects unauthorised. https://aws.amazon.com/s3/]

 ·       The **Windows application server**